-Is Huayna Picchu & Machu Picchu Mountain closed too?
+Is Huayna Picchu & Machu Picchu Mountain OPEN?

-With these announcements, we also want to let you know that most of the Tour Operators are ready to operate the allowed tours with all the needed safety protocols.
-To guarantee an amazing but safe experience to you.
+With these announcements, we also want to let you know that most of the Tour Operators follow all the needed safety protocols.
+To guarantee an amazing and safe experience of you.

 The protocols we follow: